Mike Duggan: Second term

-In the 2017 Detroit mayoral election, Duggan was re-elected in a landslide, taking 72% of the vote to challenger Coleman Young II's 27%.
+In the 2017 Detroit mayoral election, Duggan was re-elected in a landslide, taking 72 percent of the vote to challenger Coleman Young II's 27 percent.

-In the spring of 2018, the city of Detroit was released from state oversight, giving its municipal government full control over its operations for the first time in four decades.
+In 2018, the city of Detroit was released from state oversight, giving its municipal government full control over its operations for the first time in four decades.

-Duggan encountered a controversy after, in December 2019, the Detroit Office of the Inspector found that three top municipal officials, including his chief of staff Alexis Wiley, had ordered public employees to erase emails having to do with to the nonprofit organization Make Your Date.
+In 2019, Detroit's Office of Inspector General released a report concluding that Duggan had provided preferential treatment to the nonprofit Make Your Date by "unilaterally" directing city resources.
+The report also found that his chief of staff Alexis Wiley and two other top aides, had ordered public employees to erase emails having to do with to the nonprofit Make Your Date.
 Michigan Attorney General Dana Nessel launched an investigation into this.
 In September 2020, Investigative Reporters and Editors awarded Duggan and the city the dubious honor of the "Golden Padlock Award", recognizing them as the most secretive United States agency or individual.

 During the COVID-19 pandemic, Duggan was credited with having implemented efforts such as mass testing.
 In March 2021, Duggan initially declined to order 6,000 doses of the Johnson & Johnson COVID-19 vaccine, saying that he believed the Pfizer and Moderna vaccines were better options.
 After backlash, Duggan declared he would no longer decline the vaccine.

-Duggan spent much of the last days of his second term managing the city’s rollout of the Covid-19 vaccine.
-Throughout the early months of 2021, access to the vaccine was expanded in the city.
-He also addressed concerns about the vaccine from the majority black population of the city.
-Duggan, when questioned about issues with the vaccine rollout, blamed the failures largely on the federal government.
+Duggan spent much of the last days of his second term managing the city's rollout of the COVID-19 vaccine.
 In February 2021, Duggan went to Washington D.C. to meet with other state and local leaders and President Joe Biden to discuss the responses to the pandemic.

-In December 2021, Duggan led efforts to demolish the abandoned former American Motors Headquarters building.
-After being demolished, the land is intended to be used for a redevelopment project to boost the local economy.
+In December 2021, Duggan announced plans to demolish the abandoned former American Motors Headquarters building.